Understanding the Significance of Bell and Vajra in Tibetan Buddhism

 Vajra is a sacred tool that is of great importance and means thunderbolt or diamond in Sanskrit.
 It is associated with a ritual implementation in Vajrayana Buddhism, Tantra and Hinduism.
 It also symbolizes a male principle of creating and representing the method and skill in a religious practice.
 It signifies supreme indestructibility of knowledge.

-Tibetan Buddhist Bell has become a permanent fixture of Buddhist reliquaries (Stupas).
+Vajrahas become a permanent fixture of Buddhist reliquaries (Stupas).
 These are usually small bells along with a cloth handing attached to clappers.
 These bells ring when the wind blows.
 A bell consists of a handle.
 This is no simple handle it is half Vajra, a Lotus, a face and a vase of plenty.
 At times a Bell may also include a ring below the face.

 Vajra has a big significance in Tibetan Buddhism.
 There are several types of Vajra; like five spoke Vajra, nine spoke Vajra, etc. each with their own importance.